 Our priorities when responding to a protest or demonstration:

-This section of the PRP clarifies how UW-Madison interprets and operationalizes UW-System code as it relates to disruption of freedom of expression3.
+This section of the PRP clarifies how UW-Madison will interpret and operationalize the Regents’ policy.
 The intent is to provide a clear sense of appropriate behavioral parameters for students and the processes related to addressing disruption.
 Because it is not possible to anticipate every scenario given the organic and emerging nature of freedom of expression, more specific questions should be directed to the Dean of Students Office.
 These standards and practices will be reviewed, and if needed, revised by the Student Affairs at the end of each academic year and publicized on their website and through various communication means on campus.

-Behavior will be evaluated for whether it is disruptive based on when, where and how it occurs.
-The appraisal focuses on behaviors while remaining neutral about the content being addressed by the event or those protesting.
-Determining whether those elements are present takes the following into consideration:
+Behavior will be evaluated for whether it is disruptive based on when, where, and how it occurs.
+Determining whether those elements will occur takes the following into consideration:

 Behaviors which occur during and near the time of an event.